 All together our worst vintage in terms of weather during harvest.
 Lots of humidity and little or no wind to blow the valley dry during harvest, resulting in mould gradually attacking the grapes.
 We had to harvest continuously in small parts to stay on top of the critical situation.
 A beautiful base wine and extremely few bottles of MunJebel crus and no Grand Vin Magma.

 Balanced starting of the season, a little later than average with mildew anticipating crop thinning.
 Perfect picking overall with unusual phenolic maturity, never seen before in the high vineyards.
-Wines of high concentration, although our white MunJebel suffered from this with more tannins and less elegance than usual.
-A great and profound vintage for pure Nerello Mascalese.
+Wines of high concentration as well as elegance, especially for Nerello Mascalese.
+Our MunJebel Bianco suffered in this vintage with more tannins and less elegance than usual.
+A great and profound vintage for pure Nerello Mascalese, especially Magma which we were able to pick in perfect moon as well as zodiac position.

-A very dry winter with little snow down in the Norhern valley.
-The real winter started early February and compensated the lack of rain we suffered in the autumn of 2012.
+A very dry winter with little snow in the Northern valley.
+The real winter started early February and compensated the lack of rain we suffered in the autumn and early winter of 2012.
 A relatively balanced growing season with no big problems, except for lots of vegetation to manage and high crop to reduce during green harvest.
 While getting out of the summer, we were some 20 days behind in terms of ripeness and this delay was recovered only in the last week of October to early November.
 Our top red wines, MunJebel® and Magma®, will have an elegance combined with a good to very good structure because of the late harvesting.
 Our rose Susucaru®, red Contadino and our white MunJebel® Bianco will have elegance and will be more flavour driven compared to the bigger 2011 and 2012 vintages.
 A very difficult vintage which will result in good to very good+ wines.
+Wines to drink early due to their fruitiness.